XthemeOrg/SWI/README.md

 	7) Facebook & Twitter links for networks (optional)
 	8) GroupServ console & functionality added (optional)
 	9) ReCaptcha v2
+	10) Configure whether to show +qah in flags assistance to users based on how the network is configured.

 - - -